 Design a circuit that uses a potentiometer to control a DC Motor.
-You should use a 12 volt adapter as a separate power source for the motor and an NPN transistor to switch the current.
-You will need to use a voltage regulator to bring the voltage supplied to the motor down to 5v.
+You need to use a 12 volt adapter as a separate power source for the motor and an NPN transistor to switch the current.
+You will need to use a voltage regulator to bring the voltage supplied to the motor down to 5v and a diode to prevent back current.